coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 Regeneration does not restore hit points lost from starvation, thirst, or suffocation.

-Attack forms that don't deal hit point damage ignore regeneration.
+Attack forms that don’t deal hit point damage ignore regeneration.

 An attack that can cause instant death only threatens the creature with death if it is delivered by weapons that deal it lethal damage.